yasinsayal/instagram-auto-follow-bot/README.md

 * Impersonation
 * Fake engagement
 * Unauthorized account activity
-* Excessive automated actions
+* Aggressive or excessive automated actions
 * Attempts to bypass platform restrictions

-Automation should help reduce repetitive work while respecting the platform and its users.
+Automation should support legitimate marketing, research, and social media management—not abuse the platform or its users.

 **Disclaimer**